DewanshBistaOfficial/DU-Final/README.md

 This project was limited to using GPT related data using different LLM systems, especially without content filters may have led to different results

-Similarly the project only looked into tech stock, if looking at different security classes or stock types may have led to similarly different results
+Similarly the project only looked into technology company based stock, if looking at different security classes or stock types may have led to similarly different results

 This project partially failed in objectives because the LLM data augmentation was used to replace what is normally complex human reccomendations, it seems that when using GPT generated data it may be better to stick to more simple questions